gritzko/swarm/README.md

 const dashboard = swarm.uuid().local() // a local uuid works only for the current instance.
 ```

-Note that a local object can reference a shared object, but not the other way around.
+Note that a local object can reference a shared object, but not the other way round.
 Please take a look at [todo](https://github.com/olebedev/todo/blob/master/src/graphql.js#L50) to see at fully working example of using local UUIDs for local state management.